-This article is based on concepts from The Photography Snap Cards which are currently 86% off until Black Friday.
-Also try the discount code photoholiday20 at checkout for extra holiday savings.
+This article is based on concepts from The Photography Snap Cards which are currently 86% off if you want to check them out.
+Also try the discount code picturecorrect at checkout for extra savings.

 Oh, they’re just a snapshooter!

 That’s kind of the biggest slap in the face that you can give a photographer.

 None of us want to believe that we’re snapshooters.

 Truthfully, almost none of us are, because we all make decisions as we’re taking a picture—whether we realize it or not.

 The picture above may appear to be a simple snapshot—a quick and meaningless moment captured.

 However, it was quite the opposite.
 I conceived the photo and mentally prepared before the camera was even turned on.

 There is a photographic term that encompasses this mental process of strategizing and executing an image: pre-visualization.

 For a moment, imagine the term “pre-visualization” basically means “translation.”